abhijeet1584/Web_Page_Design/README.md

 This is a small project

-this project has a form design, a login page and other features coming soon
+this project has a form design, a login page, a Home-page with floating card design and other features coming soon.